YannisPap/Wrangle-OpenStreetMap-Data/README.md

 The Python code was able to correct 998 problems both in addresses where the Street Type was at the end of the address
 `Greenwood Ave ==> Greenwood Avenue (2 occurrences)`
-and wher it was not:
+and where it was not:
 `Eunos Ave 7A ==> Eunos Avenue 7A`

 ## Auditing Postcodes

 Postcodes in Singapore consist of 6 digits with the first two, denoting the Postal Sector and taking values between 01 and 80, excluding 74 ([link](https://www.ura.gov.sg/realEstateIIWeb/resources/misc/list_of_postal_districts.htm)).
-I searched the dataset for this pattern, correcting whatever could be addressed automatically and added the rest to the "PROBLEMATICS" for further examination.
+We searched the dataset for this pattern, correcting whatever could be addressed automatically and added the rest to the "PROBLEMATICS" for further examination.
 Postcodes were much more consistent than the street types with 3 problems fixed programmatically and 8 pending further inspection.

 ___

 # Assessment in the Database

-After performing the most of the cleaning with Python, I stored the dataset in a database to explore it and examine further the PROBLEMATIC elements.
+After performing the most of the cleaning with Python, we stored the dataset in a database to explore it and examine further the PROBLEMATIC elements.

-As a database I used PostgreSQL to present a generic solution although a lightweight database like SQLite might be a more appropriate choice for the size of the dataset.
+As a database, I used PostgreSQL to present a generic solution although a lightweight database like SQLite might be a more appropriate choice for the size of the dataset.

 ## Addresses

-And for the rest of them I had to search in Google/Google Maps for finding addresses from amenity names.

 The small number of the elements that were requiring further attention (13) allow me to examine them one by one.
 There were three categories of problems.
-In the first category belong elements that some values have been placed to wrong attributes (e.g. housenumber in the place of postcode.
-These problems resolved just by checking the attributes and update the relevant tables with the righ keys/values relation.
+In the first category belong elements that some values have been placed to wrong attributes (e.g., house number in the place of postcode.
+These problems resolved just by checking the attributes and update the relevant tables with the right keys/values relation.
 Incomplete addresses with no self-explained errors belong to the second category.
-For these elements I defined a function that uses Google Maps API to resolve the full address from a partial address.
+For these elements, we defined a function that uses Google Maps API to resolve the full address from a partial address.
 This was helpful for the addresses with missing postcodes.
 Finally, whatever could not be resolved with one of the above ways I used web search with any information available.

-You may find the changes that took place during this phase in the following table.
+The changes that took place during this phase are listed in the following table.

 | Element id | Problematic Attribute | Original Value | Corrected Value              |
 | ---------- | --------------------- | -------------- | ---------------------------- |